giga-sec/gigaSec-Tech-Notes/3. Notes/Encapsulation.md

 Abstract:
 - Encapsulation
 - De-encapsulation
-- Name of data of each layers
+- Name of the data of each layers
 - Why Encapsulation and De-encapsulation are important

 ---